arslabora/my-hugo-scaffold/README.md

 - **data**: data folder
 - **layouts**: setup and overrides for content types
 - **locales**: translations ('*i18n*' is just horrible, but it's the same...)

+### NPM Tasks
+In the master branch there are only a few tasks preconfigured:
+- **test**, which run hugo in dryrun, just to check if the configuration is correct
+- **hugo:serve**, which run hugo in live reload/watching mode
+- **hugo:build**, which build a local static rendering of the website, for inspection purpouse
+- **hugo:deploy**, which populate the /deploy folder
+- **hugo:publish**, which, finally, produce the final render of the website, ready to be published in your server root.